neovim/packspec/README.md

 # Guidelines for `packspec` implementers

-The minimum supported feature set to be considered `packspec`-compatible is:
+The main features that must be implemented to be considered `packspec`-compatible are:

 ## Managing package versions
 - Must be able to fetch and parse `packspec.json` files